-Stock futures mixed as investors focus on Fed policy meeting
+Dow futures tumble, Boeing posts record loss

 CLICK HERE TO READ MORE ON FOX BUSINESS

-In other trading, benchmark U.S. crude oil rose 35 cents to $52.96 per barrel in electronic trading on the New York Mercantile Exchange.
+In other trading, benchmark U.S. crude oil added 1 cent to $52.61 per barrel in electronic trading on the New York Mercantile Exchange.
 It gave up 16 cents to $52.77 per barrel on Tuesday.
-Brent crude, the international standard, added 37 cents to $56.28 per barrel.
+Brent crude, the international standard, added 5 cents to $55.96 per barrel.

 The Associated Press contributed to this article.